lem-project/lem-project.github.io/content/en/installation/ncurses/linux.md

 ### Installation with Docker

+Use the ready-to-use Lem image in the GitHub Container Registry:

+    $ docker run --rm -it ghcr.io/lem-project/lem:latest

-Clone the Lem repository and build a Docker image:
+or clone the Lem repository and build the Docker image:

     $ docker build -t lem .